FuelLabs/wgpu-sigops/README.md

 The following benchmarks were run on a 13th Gen Intel(R) Core(TM) i7-13700HX
-machine with an [Nvidia RTX A1000](https://www.notebookcheck.net/NVIDIA-RTX-A1000-Laptop-GPU-GPU-Benchmarks-and-Specs.615862.0.html) graphics card (2560 cores).
+machine with an [Nvidia RTX A1000](https://www.notebookcheck.net/NVIDIA-RTX-A1000-Laptop-GPU-GPU-Benchmarks-and-Specs.615862.0.html) graphics card (2560 cores), as well as a Macbook Pro (M2).
 The CPU benchmarks were run with the `--release` flag, and the GPU timings include data transfer both ways.

 For each benchmark, each signature is handled in parallel by the GPU, while the CPU handles it serially.
 The results show that after a certain number of